visuve/Tunkio/ReadMe.md

 # Tunkio

-- Wipes files or unallocated volumes
+- Wipes files, folders or drives
 - Originally written during the small hours of a boring night, since improved a lot
 - Does not yet even try to be secure, done simply out of curiosity